browserup/browserup-proxy/README.md

     // To use the LittleProxy-powered 2.1.4 release, simply change to
     // the LegacyProxyServer interface and the adapter for the new
     // LittleProxy-based implementation:
-    LegacyProxyServer proxyServer = new BrowserMobProxyServerLegacyAdapter();
+    LegacyProxyServer proxyServer = new BrowserUpProxyServerLegacyAdapter();
     proxyServer.start();
     // Almost all deprecated 2.0.0 methods are supported by the
-    // new BrowserMobProxyServerLegacyAdapter implementation, so in most cases,
+    // new BrowserUpProxyServerLegacyAdapter implementation, so in most cases,
     // no further code changes are necessary
 ```

-LegacyProxyServer will not be supported after 3.0 is released, so we recommend migrating to the `BrowserMobProxy` interface as soon as possible.
+LegacyProxyServer will not be supported after 3.0 is released, so we recommend migrating to the `BrowserUpProxy` interface as soon as possible.
 The new interface provides additional functionality and is compatible with both the legacy Jetty-based ProxyServer implementation [(with some exceptions)](new-interface-compatibility.md) and the new LittleProxy implementation.

-If you must continue using the legacy Jetty-based implementation, include the `browsermob-core-legacy` artifact instead of `browsermob-core`.
+If you must continue using the legacy Jetty-based implementation, include the `BrowserUp-core-legacy` artifact instead of `BrowserUp-core`.

 ## Features and Usage